-We have audited the financial statements of Steamships Trading Company Limited (the Company), which comprise the balance sheets as at 31 December 2016, the statements of comprehensive income, statement of changes in equity and statements of cash flows for the year then ended, and the notes to the financial statements that include a summary of significant accounting policies and other explanatory information for both the Company and the Group.
-The Group comprises the Company and the entities it controlled at 31 December 2016 or from time to time during the financial year.
+We have audited the financial statements of Steamships Trading Company Limited (the Company), which comprise the statements of financial position as at 31 December 2017, and the statements of comprehensive income, statement of changes in equity and statements of cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory information for both the Company and the Group.
+The Group comprises the Company and the entities it controlled at 31 December 2017 or from time to time during the financial year.